Sami-Elsadiq/Manual-Takeover-Service/README.md

-# Drone Joystick Control via FastAPI + MAVLink
+# Manual Takeover Service via FastAPI + MAVLink

 A virtual joystick interface to control a drone in real-time using FastAPI WebSocket and MAVLink.
 Supports authority arbitration, audit logging via NATS JetStream, and emergency failsafes.